 In particular, we are used to tracking back the source of major interior mold damage to a small leak in the roof.
 A small leak that goes undetected for a long time can lead to a constant trickle or drip of moisture that penetrates into the interior drywall and results in mold damage that may not be visible until we cut into the drywall.
 On the left, the water damage shown was a result of the original roofers neglecting to put metal flashing all the way to the edge of the roof, so water dripped in to the plywood wall, rotting it.

-So, we know from lots of personal experience the amount of damage that even small roof leaks can cause you in Phoenix.
+So, we know from lots of personal experience the amount of damage that even small roof leaks can cause.
 We know how a very small issue that may be nearly invisible from the exterior of the home (at least to an untrained observer) can lead to major restoration costs.
 We have tracked back from years of mold and rotting wood to find small leak in a roof that could have been repaired for a few hundred dollars at most.